tronprotocol/documentation/English_Documentation/Frequently_Asked_Questions/Frequently_Asked_Questions_about_SR.md

     A: Currently we can’t specify data storage directory yet.
 This function will be made possible in the upcoming version.

 4. Q: Can nodes serve as wallets?
     A: There is a RPC interface for wallet on nodes, but no command can call the wallet directly.
-Wallets on full nodes can be used through the commandline wallet on another repo.
+Wallets on full nodes can be used through the wallet-cli(commandline wallet) on another repo.

 5. Q: I don’t need to calculate my own address with the private key generated according to the file, do I?
     A: You don’t have to worry about private key generation once you’ve successfully registered for an account.
 All you need to do is log in with you pin-code to access your address.